-The Submit ePortfolio overlay will first list your available assignments.
-Assignments set with a due date by your instructor will list the date while assignments without a due date will show there is 'no deadline'.
-Select the assignment you wish to submit (3) to advance to the next step.
+The Submit ePortfolio overlay will list your available assignments.
+Assignments with a due date will list the date, while assignments without a due date will show No due date.
+Select the assignment you wish to submit (3).

 The next step will allow you to choose which pages you would like to submit to your assignment.
-Selecting All Pages (4) will select all the pages of your ePortfolio for submission except for pages that you have designated to be Hidden (5).
+Selecting All Pages (4) will select all the pages of your ePortfolio for submission, including any Private or Draft pages.

 Submitting Assignments from within a Course